Empowering women managing PCOS

 Overview

 Hermony is a digital platform designed to help women manage Polycystic Ovary Syndrome (PCOS), a condition affecting millions worldwide.
-The project focused on delivering an intuitive, research-driven experience that empowers users to track their symptoms, access trusted health resources, and connect with specialists for personalized care.
+The project aimed to deliver an intuitive, research-driven experience that empowers users to track their symptoms, access trusted health resources, and connect with specialists for personalized care.

-One of the key challenges was designing a culturally relevant and seamless experience tailored to Mexican women aged 15-45.
+One of the key challenges was designing a culturally relevant and seamless experience tailored to Mexican women aged 15 to 45.
 The platform needed to accommodate diverse user needs while ensuring engagement, accessibility, and ease of use.
 Through a user-centered design approach, I conducted research, identified pain points, and designed a streamlined experience that supports long-term health management.

 Research and Discovery